cynthialmy/tradera-poc/response_logs/api_response_logs.md

 ### ❌ SetShopSettings - FAILED (No Shop Account)
 ```
-ERROR:tradera_api_client:SOAP fault in RestrictedService SetShopSettings: Invalid request ---> This operation is not allowed as user with id 5986811 has no shop account
+ERROR:tradera_api_client:SOAP fault in RestrictedService SetShopSettings: Invalid request ---> This operation is not allowed as user with id [REDACTED] has no shop account
-⚠️  SetShopSettings failed: Failed to update shop settings: SOAP fault in RestrictedService SetShopSettings: Invalid request ---> This operation is not allowed as user with id 5986811 has no shop account
+⚠️  SetShopSettings failed: Failed to update shop settings: SOAP fault in RestrictedService SetShopSettings: Invalid request ---> This operation is not allowed as user with id [REDACTED] has no shop account
 ```

-**Error**: This operation is not allowed as user with id 5986811 has no shop account **Status**: User doesn't have a shop account
+**Error**: This operation is not allowed as user with id [REDACTED] has no shop account **Status**: User doesn't have a shop account

 ### ❌ GetSellerTransactions - FAILED (Invalid Filter Value)